Recognize the importance of pronoun reference.

 Lenore's dish of ice cream, which melted in the hot sun, attracted the attention of flies.

-The parrot which my roommate rescued can say hello in three languages.
+Our parrot, which my roommate rescued from the apartment roof, can say hello in three languages.

 An alligator bit a boy that was fishing at the lake.